bblodfon/useful-doc/linux.md

 ## pdf to png/svg with awesome quality

+See [pdf2png file](https://github.com/bblodfon/useful-doc/blob/master/pdf2png) for all following commands in one script.

 Let's say you have a (1-page) pdf: `test.pdf` that contains an image or diagram and you want to put it in a presentation/article/word etc in an appropriate format and with decent quality.